Incumbency advantages grow in era of weak parties

 If Trump were to start ordering New York barbershops to start cutting hair again or withholding relief to states that did not comply, the response would likely be far more intense.

 Let’s also acknowledge that it has ever been thus: Incumbent presidents are the leaders of their parties.
-Even in the time when were parties were strong and partisanship was much weaker, presidents were still the stud ducks.
+Even in the time when parties were strong and partisanship was much weaker, presidents were still the stud ducks.

 But it’s more intense now.
 Just look at how the RNC fed itself to the Trump campaign months ago and how state parties rigged the primary calendar to avoid potential embarrassments.
 Obama was something of a sun king himself eight years ago, but Trump is the party and the party is Trump.